AntsInMyEy3sJohnson/hazeltest/README.md

 # Hazeltest

 Welcome, fellow Hazelcast warrior!
-If you're looking at this code repository, it may be so because you've been facing the challenge of testing your Hazelcast clusters, and maybe you've been wondering if there are tools out there making that process a bit easier.
+Maybe you're taking a look at this repository because you've been facing the challenge of load-testing your Hazelcast clusters, and perhaps you've been wondering whether there are tools out there in the depths of this thing called the _Internet_ that can support you on this journey.

-Hazeltest is an application that attempts to achieve just that: By means of simple-to-configure, yet effective and versatile test loops, it stresses a Hazelcast cluster, thus facilitating the discovery of misconfigurations or other errors.

-Right now, the application is still in a very early phase of development, but because I'm using it as a real-world project for learning Golang -- and because I actually do face the challenge of testing Hazelcast clusters in a project I currently work in --, you can expect more features to be added in the upcoming weeks.
+## Application Purpose

+Hazeltest is a small application whose purpose is to support Hazelcast operation engineers in load-testing the Hazelcast clusters described by their release candidates (where the _release candidate_ is the package bundling the Hazelcast Platform executable plus all configuration to make it fly that might eventually make it to production, such as a Helm chart).
+For this purpose, the application offers simple-to-configure, yet effective and versatile test loops you can utilize to create load on the Hazelcast cluster under test, so errors such as misconfigurations make themselves known in a safe testing environment -- that is, _long before the release candidate describing this cluster makes its way to production_, where such errors could wreak all kinds of havoc!

+In short, Hazeltest offers...

+1. ... two map runners along with two test loops to create load on Hazelcast maps
+2. ... two queue runners with a single test loop to create load on Hazelcast queues
+3. ... a chaos monkey to purposefully kill Hazelcast members in order to measure their configurations appropriateness in terms of handling such error scenarios
+4. ... a status endpoint to query for test progress as a foundation for building automation on top of Hazeltest

+Right now, the application is still in development, so it's likely this feature list will expand quite a bit in the future!

-For a general overview of the background and ideas behind Hazeltest, please refer to the introductory blog post I've written, which you can find [here](https://nicokrieg.com/hazeltest-introduction.html).
+For a more elaborate overview of the background and ideas behind Hazeltest, please refer to the introductory blog post I've written, which you can find [here](https://nicokrieg.com/hazeltest-introduction.html).

 ## Getting Started

+The following paragraphs will help you get started quickly with performing the first load test using Hazeltest, while more in-depth information awaits you further down the line.

 Have a Kubernetes cluster at your disposal?
 Then you're in luck, because the easiest and most convenient way to get started is to apply the two Helm charts you can find in this repository's [chart](./resources/charts/) folder to it.